ZetCode

 .build();

-We build a HEAD request.
-We use HttpRequest.BodyPublishers.noBody since we do not have any body in the request.
+We create a HEAD request.
+We use HttpRequest.BodyPublishers.noBody since the request contains no body.

 HttpResponse<Void> response = client.send(request,